Legal Advice for Compensation Insurance Claims & TPD Payouts

 Furthermore, even though car accidents (and especially rear-end collisions) are the leading cause of whiplash, it can also occur as a result of:

 Remember that you might not feel the effects of a whiplash injury immediately after an accident.
-Be aware that Whiplash pain is caused by muscle swelling, which can take time to develop after a collision (though you may feel some pain immediately after).
+That’s because muscle swelling can take time to develop, particularly for a neck sprain.
+It is this swelling and damage to the nerve endings that trigger ongoing pain.

 Do you need car accident legal advice? >